-In 1642 a Dutchman became the first European to sight New Zealand.
+In 1642 the members of a Dutch expedition became the first Europeans known to have sighted New Zealand.
 Captaining two vessels from the Dutch East India Company’s base in Java, Abel Tasman ventured south in search of fabled riches and fresh land for expansion.

-On 13 December, near Ōkarito, he recorded his first glimpse of the ‘groot hooch verheven landt’ – the ‘large land, uplifted high’ – of the Southern Alps.
-After charting some of the coastal area, Tasman anchored in the sheltered waters of what is now Golden Bay.
-Four of his crew were killed in a confrontation with the Ngāti Tūmatakōkiri tribe, and Tasman’s ships left, naming the area Murderers Bay.
+On 13 December he recorded his first glimpse of a ‘groot hooch verheven landt’ – ‘large land, uplifted high’ – the Southern Alps.
+After charting some of the coast, Tasman anchored in the sheltered waters of what is now Golden Bay.
+Four of his crew were killed in a confrontation with the Ngāti Tūmatakōkiri tribe, and Tasman’s ships left, naming the area Murderers' Bay.
 A Dutch mapmaker later christened the new lands Nieuw Zeeland (after the coastal province of Zeeland in the Netherlands), stamping a Dutch imprint on the national story.

-Three hundred years after Tasman’s tragic encounter with Māori, the area where he weighed anchor was renamed Abel Tasman National Park.
+Three hundred years after Tasman’s tragic encounter with Māori, land near where he anchored was renamed Abel Tasman National Park.
 The Tasman Glacier and the Tasman Sea are other reminders of this explorer’s long and enduring reach.

 Netherlanders were one strand in the knot of continental Europeans settling in New Zealand from the 1840s.
 Some speculate that the misfortune of Tasman’s crew led to a national reluctance for a second entrance into New Zealand.
 Most of the quarter-million who left Holland (officially known as the Netherlands) between 1846 and 1930 were heading westwards, chiefly to the United States.